 For international students who do not meet the direct entry requirements, for this undergraduate degree, the Royal Holloway International Study Centre offers an International Foundation Year programme designed to develop your academic and English language skills.

 Upon successful completion, you can progress to this degree at Royal Holloway, University of London.

 Your future career

-Environmental Geoscience with an International Year at Royal Holloway, University of London equips you with the knowledge and skills you need to progress into a rewarding career in your chosen field or to further postgraduate study.
+Environmental Geoscience with an International Year equips you with the knowledge and skills you need to progress into a rewarding career in your chosen field or to further postgraduate study.

-You’ll graduate with a Masters degree in a programme with a significant practical and research component, making you an attractive prospect to employers in a variety of fields.
+You’ll graduate with a Masters degree in a course with a significant practical and research component, making you an attractive prospect to employers in a variety of fields.
 You’ll also spend a year studying abroad, helping you to develop further key skills and add to your list of life experiences.
-94% of Royal Holloway graduates are in work or further education within six months of graduating.

 Home (UK) students tuition fee per year*: £9,250